 The Prime Minister almost succeeded in breaking PMQs on 18th March.
 Backbencher Andrew Snowden (Fylde, Conservative) summed up the problem: “Every week the Prime Minister comes here and reads out this pre-scripted nonsense that bears no resemblance to the questions he is actually asked.
 The Leader of the Opposition asked him about Peter Mandelson and…

 Puts to sea 16:10 Tuesday 10th March.
-Enough said.
-Check us out on insta @theworldofukpolitics
+However, there are whispers that the destroyer may have to make a lengthy stop in Gibraltar en route to Cyprus… Check us out on insta @theworldofukpolitics

 Special education: In trying to set out the Government’s proposed changes to SEND policy Bridget Phillipson (Houghton & Sunderland South, Labour) Secretary of State for Education, outlined how a “new” £4bn will be spent on Individual Support Plans over the rest of this Parliament.
 SEND certainly needs radical reform, but these changes seem unlikely to…